Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Nespresso machines don’t allow users to play with brewing parameters like coffee strength, brewing time, and water temperature same is the case with entry-level Keurig models.

-In advanced Keurig models, like the K elite, you can adjust the strength from mild to robust and the temperature from lukewarm to extra hot.
+In advanced Keurig models, like the K Elite and Supreme, you can adjust the strength from mild to robust and the temperature from lukewarm to extra hot.

 Brew over ice

-Keurig models (but not all!) include a feature called brew over ice that lets you make iced coffee.
+Most Keurig models include a feature called “Brew Over Ice” that lets you make iced coffee by adjusting the brewing parameters.

 Capsule Ejection